Angus King: Governor of Maine (1995–2003)

-Tenure

-During his tenure, King was the only governor in the United States unaffiliated with any political party.
+During his tenure, King was the only U.S. governor unaffiliated with a political party.
 He was also one of only two governors nationwide not affiliated with either of the two major parties, the other being Jesse Ventura of Minnesota, who was elected in 1998 as a member of the Reform Party.
 The terms of Connecticut's independent governor Lowell Weicker and Alaska's independent governor Walter J. Hickel both ended when King's began.
-In his book Independent Nation (2004), political analyst John Avlon describes all four governors as radical centrist thinkers.
+In his 2004 book Independent Nation, political analyst John Avlon describes all four governors as radical centrist thinkers.
+As governor, King signed legislation requiring that all school employees be fingerprinted and undergo background checks.

+King had an approval rating of 75% going into his reelection bid in 1998, which he easily won, garnering 59% of the vote and defeating Republican Jim Longley Jr. (the son of the former governor), who took 19%, and Democrat Thomas Connolly, who received 12%.
+King's 59% was the highest share of the vote a gubernatorial candidate had received since Brennan's 1982 reelection with 62%.
+Brennan's 1982 victory was also the last time until 1998 that a gubernatorial candidate had won a majority of the vote, and King's 1998 reelection was the last time a Maine gubernatorial candidate received the majority of the vote until 2018.

-In 2002 King launched the Maine Learning Technology Initiative (MLTI) to provide laptops for every public middle-school student in the state, the first initiative of its kind in the nation.
+In 2002, King launched the Maine Learning Technology Initiative (MLTI) to provide laptops for every public middle-school student in the state, the first initiative of its kind in the nation.
 It met with considerable resistance due to its cost but was enacted by the Maine Legislature.
 On September 5, 2002, the state began the program with a four-year $37.2-million contract with Apple Inc. to equip all 7th- and 8th-grade students and teachers in the state with laptops.

-As governor, King signed legislation requiring that all school employees be fingerprinted and undergo background checks.